rwxrob/zet/README.md

 path.
 There are tons of spelling and grammar errors and opinions and mistakes and realizations I was wrong because it is meant to be an organic place to dump thoughts, not a final publication (although the idea is to use a Zettelkasten to produce such things).

+> ⚠️
+> Please consult with me on any specific topic before assuming
+> I currently still share that opinion or position.
+These notes are
+> messy and random by nature and are often kept for historical
+> significance even though I radically disagree with my own previous
+> positions.

 I want people to find value in this content *as is*, just don't change it and abuse it.
 Citations and quoting with attribution are 100% okay